openvinotoolkit/model_server/demos/rerank/README.md

 }
 ```

-Alternatively there could be used openai python client like in the example below:
+Alternatively there could be used cohere python client like in the example below:
 ```bash
 pip3 install cohere
 ```